chukby/TriviaApp/documentation.md

     Install dependencies by navigating to the `/backend` directory and running:

-      In bash shell or on a mac terminal
+      In bash shell or on mac terminal
       ```
         pip install -r requirements.txt
       ```
     With Postgres running, restore a database using the trivia.psql file provided.
 From the backend folder in terminal run:

-      In bash shell or on a mac terminal
+      In bash shell or on mac terminal
       ```
         psql trivia < trivia.psql

       ```
     To run the server, execute:
-        In bash shell or on a mac terminal
+        In bash shell or on mac terminal

         ```
         export FLASK_APP=flaskr